 - A minimum balance of Rs.
 10,000 is to be maintained by depositors.

-- Attractive interest rate from 4% to 6% per annum.
+- Yes Bank interest rate ranges from 4% to 6.0% per annum.

 - Dedicated personal relationship manager is assigned to account holders.